 They also fit easily into filing cabinets to provide extra security to important pieces of paper.

-In conclusion, as this article highlights, there are numerous forms of archiving and office storage solutions available to those who wish to safeguard their important documents.
+In conclusion, as this article highlights, there are numerous forms of document storage and office storage solutions available to those who wish to safeguard their important documents.

 Whatever option you take it is down to you to then organise them as you see fit – no filing method will help you stay organised without a bit of planning and label sticking.
 If you take the time to do this first of all though, it will certainly make your life easier further down the line when you come to retrieve a document you require.